© Shutterstock

 Cashews

 - You can make your own Parmesan cheese with cashews, some nutritional yeast, garlic, and sea salt.
-Try this recipe from Minimalist Baker.
+See also: Vibrant flavors: discover the colorful world of vegan cuisine

 © Shutterstock